How to Save Water In the Shower

 7. Cut down on hot showers

 Additionally, people tend to spend more time in a hot shower, using a lot more water than a regular shower or cold shower and thus driving up the water bill.
 So, give cold water showers some love if you're interested in saving money and being water efficient.
-Here's an article you can check out if you're interested in knowing more about hot and cold showers.

 By following these water saving tips, you can conserve water in your shower and help to conserve a very important resource.
 So the next time you decide to indulge in some shower thoughts, make sure the water isn't running!